Feral goat: United States

 One of the most acute United States feral goat issues arose on San Clemente Island off the coast of southern California.
 The goats were first introduced onto the island as of 1875 from another nearby island, Santa Catalina Island, and had not been properly managed since, allowing their population to spike up to about 15,000.
 This population had begun to damage the natural ecosystem of the island, destroying crops and other plant life as well as interfering with the animals that had used said plants as a food source.
 The United States Navy, being the owners of the island as of 1934, allowed hunting and trapping of these goats until 1972 when it was determined that this had not made a dent in the goat population.
 An official culling program had to be organized to properly exterminate the goats.

-The initial plan for handling the goat population involved going in with aerial forces and taking out the goats via helicopters.
-Fund for Animals, a non-government organization for ethical animal treatment, stopped this ruling though and suggested the alternative of auctioning off the goats to U.S. citizens on the mainland.
+Fund for Animals, a non-government organization for ethical animal treatment, suggested auctioning the goats to U.S. citizens on the mainland.
 This plan eliminated 3,000 goats from the island just by moving them to mainland farms to be domesticated once more, and many of the goats that had not been bought were adopted by the Fund for Animals agency instead to protect them.
 Any remaining goats were permitted to be shot by the United States Navy and as of 1991, the island has been declared free of its feral goat issue.
 The Livestock Conservancy considers them a critically endangered heritage breed.
 In 2008, their global population was approximately 400, all domesticated.

 The goats’ bleat is so consistent that it is sometimes confused with a recorded goat sound.